Spreading-splashing transition of nanofluid droplets on a smooth flat surface

-In order to predict the splash, an empirical correlation is provided to include both this non-monotonic behavior due to viscosity and nanofluid concentration in a single expression that covers the previous experimental data on pure fluids.
-Interestingly, a modification of the splashing transition occurs for even the lowest nanoparticle concentration of 0.01 wt\%, with the curves beginning to overlap at increasing concentrations.
-Thus, it appears that it is the presence of the nanoparticles not their concentration that controls the splashing transition.
-To further elucidate the mechanisms underlying the shift in the splashing transition, further research is necessary.
-The size and shape of the lamella should be measured beyond the resolution of the present study.
-Furthermore, Particle Image Velocimetry (PIV) or other methods should be employed to track the movement of the nanoparticles and determine if diffusion contributes to the change in the spreading velocity and splashing at lower Weber numbers in the low Reynolds number regime.
-However, these results also highlight a possible pitfall for using nanoparticles as tracers to track the splashing in ``pure'' fluids.
-As we have shown here, even a small amount of added nanoparticles ($\phi>0.01$ wt\%) has an impact on the splashing transition and the assumption that systems with tracer particles behave identically to those without is shown to be invalid.
+In order to predict the splash, an empirical correlation is proposed to include both the non-monotonic behavior due to viscosity and nanoparticle concentration in a single expression that covers the previous experimental data on fluids without nanoparticles.
+In addition, this correlation also fits well on the recently published splashing data of 10-nm silver nanofluids.
+Interestingly, a modification of the splashing transition occurs even for the lowest nanoparticle concentration of 0.01~wt\%, with the curves beginning to overlap at increased concentrations.
+Thus, it appears that it is the presence of the nanoparticles, i.e., not their concentration, that adjusts the splashing transition.

-This work should also be further expanded to larger (including non-Brownian) and differently shaped particles to determine the limitation of the proposed correlation as it may depend on the type and the size of the nanoparticles.
-Furthermore, since the nanoparticle stability could potentially have a large influence on the splashing, other methods besides turbidity -- such as Light Extinction Spectroscopy~\cite{Eneren2021} -- can be used to control particle concentration and to monitor agglomeration.
-In the present experiment, we ensured nanoparticle stability during the experimentation time via turbidity measurements.
-However, many nanoparticle systems exhibit agglomeration due to van der Waals (and other colloidal) interactions between the small particles, and the impact of agglomeration should be tested before more industrially relevant samples are used in heat transfer applications.
+This work should also be further expanded to larger (including non-Brownian) and differently shaped particles to determine the limitation of the proposed correlation, since it may depend on the type and the size of the nanoparticles.
+These results highlight a possible pitfall for using nanoparticles as tracers to track the splashing in ``pure'' fluids.
+As we prove here, even a small amount of added nanoparticles ($\phi\geq0.01$~wt\%) has an impact on the splashing transition, and the assumption that systems with tracer particles behave identically to those without is shown to be invalid.

+Since the nanoparticle stability could potentially have a large influence on the splashing, other methods besides turbidity -- such as Light Extinction Spectroscopy~\cite{Eneren2021} -- can be used to evaluate particle concentration and to monitor agglomerations.
+As agglomerations are inevitable in many nanoparticle systems due to van der Waals and other colloidal interactions between the small particles, the impact of agglomeration should be tested before industrial use in heat transfer applications.